openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Manage/Unmanage Snapshots
 -------------------------

-Users can manage VMAX SnapVX snapshots into OpenStack if the source volume already exists in Cinder.
+Users can manage PowerMax SnapVX snapshots into OpenStack if the source volume already exists in Cinder.
 Similarly, users will be able to unmanage OpenStack snapshots to remove them from Cinder but keep them on the storage backend.